hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 Which clustering algorithm is based on graph theory?

 HCS clustering algorithm finds all the subgraphs with n vertices such that the minimum cut of those subgraphs contain more than n/2 edges, and identifies them as clusters.
 Such a subgraph is called a Highly Connected Subgraph (HCS).
 Single vertices are not considered clusters and are grouped into a singletons set S.

+What is meant by cluster coefficient?

+For example, none of Ava's friends are connected to each other.
+The clustering coefficient measures how connected a vertex's neighbors are to one another.
+More specifically, it is calculated as: (the number of edges connecting a vertex's neighbors)/(the total number of possible edges between the vertex's neighbors).